SREELEKSHMIVALSALAKUMARY/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is for capstone project for Coursera.
+This project is for  Coursera capstone project .